wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 14 Now the Pelican was somewhat stronger than the Argus, and they were stubborn and kept the destroying engines to work, with great noise about forty and five minutes.

-15 And the brave captain of the Argus, whose name was Allen, was wounded unto death, and the vessel of Columbia was captured by the ship of' Britain, the name of the commander whereof was Maples.
+15 And the brave captain of the Argus, whose name was Allen, was wounded unto death, and the vessel of Columbia was captured by the ship of Britain, the name of the commander whereof was Maples.

 16 Of the men of Columbia six were slain and seventeen wounded ; of the men of Britain the slain and wounded were five.

 17 Now the death of Allen was spoken of with sorrow throughout the land of Columbia, for he had defended the vessel of the United States nobly ; and captured some merchant ships of Britain,

-18 Even the enemy regarded him for his bravery, for they buried him with honour in their own country, not far from the place where he became captive, which was in the waters of the king, even in St. George's, Channel.
+18 Even the enemy regarded him for his bravery, for they buried him with honour in their own country, not far from the place where he became captive, which was in the waters of the king, even in St. George's Channel.

 19 But it came to pass, on the fifth day of the next month, in the same year,